katydecorah/katydecorah.github.io/_posts/2013-11-20-rabbit-by-beard-chicken.md

 <p data-height="500" data-theme-id="97" data-slug-hash="uIEFy" data-user="katydecorah" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/uIEFy'>Rabbit by Beard Chicken</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a></p>

 This fun little animation was built from [Beard Chicken's Dribbble shot](http://dribbble.com/shots/1316513).
-(The animation will only run a couple times here, but on CodePen it's infinite&hellip; hypnotizing even.)
+(The animation will only run a couple of times here, but on CodePen it's infinite&hellip; hypnotizing even.)

 I used only two elements for this project by putting `box-shadow` to work.